nodeshift/nodejs-reference-architecture/message-queuing.md

 Recommendation is to use [node-rdkafka][], because it is:
-- Widely used and recommended by the messaging groups within the `teams` organizations for performance, features, and protocol compatiblity.
+- Widely used and recommended by the messaging groups within the `teams` organizations for performance, features, and protocol compatibility.
 - Based on the same [librdkafka](https://github.com/edenhill/librdkafka),
   maintained by the Kafka project and used by most language clients.